Jiang Qing: Shanghai

 After the arrest of Yu Qiwei, Yu Shan arranged for Jiang to move to Shanghai.
 With a recommendation from Tian Han's younger brother, Tian Luan, she enrolled as a visiting student at the Great China University in Shanghai.
 In July, with endorsements from Tian Han and his associates, Jiang became a teacher at the Chengeng Workers' School, an institution organised by Tao Xingzhi.
 During this time, Yu Qiwei was released and visited her in Shanghai.
 In October, Jiang re-joined the Chinese Communist Youth League, became a member of the League of Left-Wing Educators, and resumed her career as a drama actress.

 She performed in the Shanghai Work Study Troupe.
 Jiang was among the cast of a production of Roar, China! which British authorities banned from being performed in Shanghai's International Settlement.

 In September 1934, Jiang was arrested and jailed for her political activities in Shanghai.
-During her arrest in Shanghai, Jiang Qing was interrogated by a Zhongtong agent, Zhao Yaoshan.
+During her arrest in Shanghai, Jiang was interrogated by a Zhongtong agent named Zhao Yaoshan.
 Jiang had once revealed to Zhao that Tan Xiaoqing was a CCP member, leading to Tan's arrest.
 She was released three months later, in December.
-She then traveled to Beijing where she reunited with Yu Qiwei who had just been released following his prison sentence, and the two began living together again.
+She then traveled to Beijing where she reunited with Yu Qiwei, who had just been released following his prison sentence, and the two began living together again.